New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The U.S. Food and Drug Administration (FDA) on Thursday approved a new drug to treat patients with advanced forms of deadly lung cancer.
+The U.S. Food and Drug Administration (FDA) on Thursday approved a new drug to treat patients with an advanced form of deadly lung cancer.

-Importantly, tarlatamab (Imdelltra) is only for patients who have exhausted all other treatment options for advanced small cell lung cancer.
+Importantly, tarlatamab (Imdelltra) is only indicated for patients who have exhausted all other treatment options for extensive-stage small cell lung cancer.

-"FDA approval of Imdelltra marks a turning point for patients battling [advanced small cell lung cancer]," said Dr. Jay Bradner, executive vice president of research and development and chief scientific officer of drugmaker Amgen, in company press release.
-"Imdelltra gives hope to these patients who are in dire need of new, innovative treatments, and we are proud to provide them with this long-awaited, effective treatment."
+"The FDA's approval of Imdelltra marks a turning point for patients battling [extensive small cell lung cancer]," said Dr. Jay Bradner, executive vice president of research and development and chief scientific officer at drug maker Amgen, in a company press release.
+"Imdelltra brings hope to these patients who desperately need new, innovative treatments, and we are proud to bring them this long-awaited, effective treatment."

-In the company's trials, tarlatamab tripled the life expectancy of patients, providing them with an average survival of 14 months.
-However, not everyone benefited from this: 40% of patients receiving the drug had a positive reaction.
+In the company's trials, tarlatamab tripled the lifespan of patients, giving them a median survival of 14 months.
+However, not everyone benefited: 40% of patients who received the drug responded positively.

-“After decades of minimal advances in the treatment of [small cell lung cancer], an effective and innovative treatment is now available,” said Lori Fenton Ambrose, co-founder, president and CEO of GO2 for Lung Cancer, in an Amgen press release. p>
+"After decades of minimal advances in [small cell lung cancer] treatment, an effective and innovative treatment option is now available," said Lori Fenton Ambrose, co-founder, president and CEO of GO2 for Lung Cancer, in an Amgen press release.

 Tarlatamab comes after decades of no real advances in treating this type of lung cancer, said Dr. Anish Thomas, a lung cancer specialist at the National Cancer Institute who was not involved in the trial.